Algafix/OSNMA/README.md

 None of these optimizations imply trial-and-error on the verification process, any authentication failure should be assumed as spoofing.
 If you see several authentication failures in a non-spoofing scenario, feel free to report it on the Issues page of GitHub.

-A web visualization of OSNMAlib can be found at [OSNMAlib.eu](https://osnmalib.eu/).
+A live visualization of the output of OSNMAlib can be found at [OSNMAlib.eu](https://osnmalib.eu/).
-For now, this web view uses live aggregated data from [galmon](https://github.com/berthubert/galmon), therefore it should not be seen as *a receiver* but more like a general state of OSNMA.
+This web view uses a receiver located in KU Leuven, Belgium, and live aggregated data from [galmon](https://github.com/berthubert/galmon), to display the general state of OSNMA.
+It also provides the raw navigation bits received in json format.
-Note that this web display is in beta and uses the new OSNMAlib [status logging feature](#osnmalib-logging-options).

 If you are using data from the OSNMA Test Phase (before 2023-08-03 11:00), use the [OSNMA_Test_Phase_ICD branch](https://github.com/Algafix/OSNMA/tree/OSNMA_Test_Phase_ICD).